lucas-burlot/hytale-template-plugin/README.md

 ### Configuring Server Testing

 **Run Hytale Server** - A Gradle plugin to download and run a Hytale server for development and testing purposes.
 The server files will be located in the `run/` directory of the project.
-Before starting the server it will compile (shadowJar task) and copy the plugin jar to the server's `plugins/` folder.
+Before starting the server it will compile (build task) and copy the plugin jar to the server's `plugins/` folder.

 **Usage:**